bclover/real-world-functional-programming-book/gitbook/part6/union.md

 ## matchWith vs. Type Checking

 This style of wrapping complex return values into custom types is used in Object Oriented Programming as well.
-For exmaple, simplifying a `fetch` call into 3 possible return values/
+For example, simplifying a `fetch` call into 3 possible return values/

 We got an HTTP status other than 200: